microcks/microcks.io/content/documentation/guides/usage/openapi-callbacks.md

 ## Overview

 In OpenAPI v3 specs, you can define callbacks – asynchronous, out-of-band requests that your service will send to some other service in response to certain events.
-These notifications will be “out-of-band”, that is, they will go through a connection other than the connection through which a visitor works, and they will be asynchronous, as they will be out of the regular request-response flow
+These notifications will be “out-of-band”, that is, they will go through a connection other than the connection through which a visitor works, and they will be asynchronous, as they will be out of the regular request-response flow.

 Callbacks are **useful when an asynchronous and long-running process** is triggered by an initial API interaction and you want to **notity progress to the caller**.
 Typical examples are:
 * Payment services process: the provider sends you a callback when payment is either processed or refused,